Mamunul Islam

 He has won five league titles with three clubs.
 Mamunul started his career at Brothers Union as a central midfielder.
-After spending a season, he moved to Abahani Limited Dhaka in 2008–09 season and became league champion with Sky Blue Brigade.
+After spending three seasons, he moved to Abahani Limited Dhaka in 2008–09 season and became league champion with Sky Blue Brigade.
 He joined Mohammedan SC Dhaka the following season.
-For 2010–11 season, Mamunul moved to Sheikh Jamal Dhanmondi Club and won his second league title.
-Leaving Sheikh Jamal Dhanmondi Club after 2011–12 season, he played the next season for Muktijoddha Sangsad KC.
+For the 2010–11 season, Mamunul moved to Sheikh Jamal Dhanmondi Club and won his second league title.
+Leaving Sheikh Jamal Dhanmondi Club after the 2011–12 season, he played the next season for Muktijoddha Sangsad KC.
 Then he joined Sheikh Russel KC and won his third league title.
-Again in 2013–14 season he returned to Sheikh Jamal Dhanmondi Club and won two more league titles in 2013-14 and 2014–15 season.
+In the 2013–14 season, he returned to Sheikh Jamal Dhanmondi Club and won two more league titles in the 2013-14 and 2014–15 seasons.
 In the middle of this quest, Atletico de Kolkata signed Mamunul on loan from Sheikh Jamal Dhanmondi Club to play the inaugural season of Indian Super League.
 After returning to Sheikh Jamal Dhanmondi Club, later he joined his hometown club Chittagong Abahani Limited for a record transfer fee in 2016.
 After spending two seasons there, the midfielder returned to Abahani Limited Dhaka in 2018.
 On 6 September 2020, he announced his retirement from international football.

 Career

 Brothers Union

-Mamunul started his career in Brothers Union as a central midfielder in 2007–08 season.
+Mamunul started his career in Brothers Union as a central midfielder in the 2005 season.